quicwg/load-balancers/draft-duke-quic-load-balancers.md

 The SIDL field indicates the length of the server ID field.
 The Server ID field indicates the encoding that represents the destination server.

-# Config Rotation {#config-rotation}

-The first two bits of any connection-ID MUST encode the configuration phase of that ID.
-QUIC-LB messages indicate the phase of the algorithm and parameters that they encode.

-A new configuration may change one or more parameters of the old configuration, or change the algorithm used.

-It is possible for servers to have mutually exclusive sets of supported algorithms, or for a transition from one algorithm to another to result in Fail Payloads.
-The four states encoded in these two bits allow two mutually exclusive server pools to coexist, and for each of them to transition to a new set of parameters.

-When new configuration is distributed to servers, there will be a transition period when connection IDs reflecting old and new configuration coexist in the network.
-The rotation bits allow load balancers to apply the correct routing algorithm and parameters to incoming packets.

-Servers MUST NOT generate new connection IDs using an old configuration when it has sent an Ack payload for a new configuration.

-Load balancers SHOULD NOT use a codepoint to represent a new configuration until it takes precautions to make sure that all connections using IDs with an old configuration at that codepoint have closed or transitioned.
-They MAY drop connection IDs with the old configuration after a reasonable interval to accelerate this process.

-## Configuration Failover

-If a server is configured to expect QUIC-LB messages, and it has not received these, it MUST generate connection IDs with the config rotation bits set to '0b11' and MUST use the "disable_migration" transport parameter in all new QUIC connections.
-It MUST NOT send NEW_CONNECTION_ID frames with new values.

-A load balancer that sees a connection ID with config rotation bits set to '0b11' MUST revert to 5-tuple routing.

 # Configuration Requirements